PESIII23/f1-driving-style-analytics-tool/README.md

-# GM Motorsports: Driving Style Analytics Tool (Pilot Project)
+# Cadillac F1 Driver Style Analytics (Pilot Project)

 ## Business Need
 In the high-stakes environment of Formula 1, performance optimization hinges on understanding not just the car, but the driver's interaction with it.
 While lap time remains the ultimate metric, it is influenced by numerous external factors—car performance, tire compound, track conditions, and traffic.